Early Burner speaks to Bassnectar’s psyche & the problem with “cancel culture” in an open letter to hurting fans [OP/ED]

 In the rather lengthy essay, Reddit user u/lacontessavswhale speaks to some of their insights gained “over the years from being somewhat around him [Lorin Ashton], and watching his rise, and now fall.”
 The writer continues,

 Ashton hasn’t himself come forward with anything but denial in response to the multiple sexual abuse allegations made against him.
-If nothing else, it shows that he’s struggling through his own bit of grief, outrage, estrangement, and an entire range of other conflicted, lower level emotions.
-Imagine holding one’s self up as beacon of love and light and being forced to face how you were grooming, gaslighting, and psychologically manipulating young, impressionable women.
+If nothing else, it shows that he’s struggling through his own bit of grief, outrage, estrangement, and an entire range of other conflicted, lower-level emotions.
+Imagine holding one’s yourself up as a beacon of love and light and then being forced to face how you were grooming, gaslighting, and psychologically manipulating young, impressionable women.

 In the wake of all this, Bassnectar’s fans are left to piece together the fallout from Ashton’s monumental downfall the only way they know how: Through stories.
 At best, these narratives have been triangulated, first-hand accounts from the female victims.
 At worst, narratives have been circulating that are littered with gaping holes, spotty hearsay rumors passed on down the ranks, and conspiracy theories about Ashton being a dark lord of mental domination.